Made in Preston web site

 Click here to read the full text on the BBC website.

-In 1947 the magnificent Gothic Public Hall, built to display Prestons 19th Century industrial wealth and designed by architect Sir George Gilbert Scott burnt down and was left derelict until Crystal House was built.
+In 1947 the magnificent Gothic Public Hall, built to display Prestons 19th Century industrial wealth and designed by architect Sir George Gilbert Scott burnt down and was left derelict until 1962 when Crystal House was built.

 In the 1960's bold, and with hindsight unwise, decisions were made to sweep away old buildings and create high rise flats, shopping centres and new roads.
 Similar to many places in the UK.
 Secondary Modern Schools were built.
 Suburban sprawl began.